 Jet fuel premiums rose as Royal Dutch Shell Plc (RDSA) bought a cargo and barge in northwest Europe.
 Diesel and gasoil declined as Brent crude tumbled.

-Gasoline for immediate loading in northwest Europe declined to the lowest in more than three months as refineries in Germany resumed operations following unplanned and scheduled halts.
+Gasoline dropped to the lowest price in more than three months as refineries in Germany resumed operations following unplanned and scheduled halts.

 Gasoline barges for loading in Amsterdam-Rotterdam-Antwerp traded at $1,010 and $1,012 a metric ton, according to a survey of brokers and traders monitoring the Argus Bulletin Board.
 That’s the lowest since Feb.
 3 and compares with May 11 deals at $1,013 to $1,022.

 Litasco, OAO Lukoil’s trading arm, was the biggest buyer of the Eurobob grade to which ethanol is added to make finished fuel.
 Trafigura Beheer BV was the main seller.
 The trades are typically for lots of 1,000 tons or 2,000 tons.